donaldmunro/ConcreteManifolds/README.md

 as the intention is to provide examples from first principles.
 Errors or misunderstandings on my part or also more than likely as I am a computer scientist who dabbles in mathematics for Computer Vision, Machine Learning and Neural Networks, therefore any error corrections or suggestions for improvements would also be welcome.

+A HTML web export of the notebook is [also available](https://donaldmunro.github.io/ConcreteManifolds.html).